dgor82/dgor82.github.io/dev_style_guide.md

 ## Vertical Slicing

-By adopting Vertical Slicing, I ensure any development efforts are focused on delivering small, incremental pieces of functionality that span all the architectural layers from the UI to the backend and all components and platforms.
-This facilitates quicker iterations and feedback loops, directly aligning development with user feedback and business requirements, reducing the risk of misaligned features.
+My motivation for adopting Vertical Slicing is to ensure that any development efforts are focused on delivering small, incremental pieces of functionality that span all the architectural layers from the UI to the backend and/or all components and platforms.
+This translates to quicker iterations and feedback loops, which in turn guarantees tighter alignment of development with user feedback and  requirements.

 ## Domain-Driven Design (DDD)
 (replaces 'Metaphor' from XP)

 DDD emphasises a deep understanding of the domain to inform our software design.
 The central concept here is developing a 'ubiquitous language' which domain experts and coders share.
 This language is reflected in the naming and choice of abstractions in the code, making it partially comprehensible to non-technical stakeholders (eventually with a goal of moving towards an internal Domain-Specific Language (DSL)).
 DDD ensures our code stays closely aligned with business needs and the real-world subtleties of the domain.
-It also facilitates a common language and thus clearer communication across all stakeholders.
+It also facilitates a common language and thus improved communication with non-technical domain experts.

-This also implies that the code base becomes the best kind of project documentation (only devOps & high-level architecture may require  documentation separate from code).
-I totally avoid explanatory comments inside the code-base except for cases where non-obvious or unusual externalities are involved (e.g. config-related code).
+For me, this also implies that the code becomes the primary source of project documentation (with documentation related to DevOps and architecture a possible exception).
+I avoid explanatory comments inside the code-base except for cases where non-obvious or unusual externalities are involved (e.g. in config-related code).
 In most cases when I catch myself feeling the need to add a comment, it turns out there was an underlying naming or design issue.

 ## Continuous Refactoring & Simple Design

-As described in detail by Uncle Bob, Martin Fowler, Kent Beck etc.
+As described in great detail by authors like Robert C. Martin (Uncle Bob), Martin Fowler, Kent Beck etc.

 ## Continuous Integration (CI)